← Back to ResourcesBreed Guides

 GradeDecision

-Grade 0–INo surgery.
-Manage with cool environment + weight control
+Grade 0 to INo surgery.
+Manage with cool environment plus weight control.

 Best timing: before age 2.
-Surgery components: stenotic nares widening (~$1,500–$2,500), soft palate trim (~$2,000–$3,500), saccule removal (~$500–$1,000).
-Calgary total: $4,000–$8,000 at specialty.
-Recovery 2–4 weeks.
-Most Frenchies show dramatic improvement within 2–3 weeks post-op.
-Long-term: surgery reduces but doesn't eliminate brachycephalic risks — heat sensitivity and exercise limits still apply for life.
-Pet insurance covers BOAS surgery if enrolled before symptoms appear.
-Many Calgary Frenchies have BOAS surgery during the same anesthesia event as their spay/neuter to consolidate risk.
+Surgery components: stenotic nares widening (about $1,500 to $2,500), soft palate trim (about $2,000 to $3,500), saccule removal (about $500 to $1,000).
+Calgary total: $4,000 to $8,000 at specialty.
+Recovery 2 to 4 weeks.
+Most Frenchies show dramatic improvement within 2 to 3 weeks post-op.
+Long-term: surgery reduces but does not eliminate brachycephalic risks.
+Heat sensitivity and exercise limits still apply for life.
+Pet insurance covers BOAS surgery if you enrol before symptoms appear.
+Many Calgary Frenchies have BOAS surgery during the same anesthesia event as their spay or neuter to consolidate risk.

 Frequently Asked Questions